RahulNagial/Regression_Analysis/README.md

 * Engineered features (such as number of beds/baths, neighbourhood, square footage, monthly rent) from raw data.
 * Performed exploratory data analysis to remove outliers and shortlist variables for machine learning model building.
 * Optimized Ridge, Random Forest and XGBoost regression using GridsearchCV.
-* Built a client facing API using Flask and deployed it on a local webserver.
+* Built a client facing API using Flask and deployed it on Heroku cloud platform.

 This project will potentially benefit:
 * Immigrants - newcomers to the city would be interested in knowing how much is the monthly rent so they can plan accordingly.